 (xiv) uses or permits others to use the service for commercial or business use.

 (b) A suspension or termination will not affect the Subscriber's obligation to pay any amounts owed to Comwave either during or after the suspension or termination.
 If termination occurs during a contract period, the Subscriber will be charged for all usage plus the contract obligations.
+In some jurisdictions where early termination is an option, Comwave will charge the Subscriber termination charges pursuant to 2.09 (d).
 Should reactivation of services be required, Comwave will levy a reconnection fee of $25.

 (c) Where the Services are cancelled, either by the Subscriber or by Comwave as provided herein, and there is an undisputed credit balance on the Subscriber's account, the Subscriber may require that it be refunded to the Subscriber and Comwave reserves the right to charge a reasonable processing fee in connection with issuing refunds.